zachmccabe/zachmccabe.github.io/tools.md

 + Always looking for better work gloves
 + Billhook
-+ Bull nose pliers
++ Bullnose pliers
 + Dish soap to wash off the poison ivy
-+ Loksak keeps dust, rain and sweat away from my phone and other electronics
++ Loksak bags keeps dust, rain and sweat away from my phone and other electronics